 - Supermarkets, Dining and Food Delivery: Cold Storage, Deliveroo, FairPrice ON, foodpanda, GrabFood, WhyQ

 - Transportation and Membership Clubs: Comfort, Grab (excluding GrabPay top-ups), gojek, Fitness First

 The list above is far from comprehensive.
-If you’re curious about which merchants fall under what MCC, you can always try entering the code on WhatCard and see what comes up.
+If you’re curious about which merchants fall under what MCC, you can always use the Visa Supplier Locator.